STARS AND SOIL: CHAPTER THREE

 “You’re about to have new friends, anyway.”

 “How?
 The entire city knows.
-He wants the entire country to know that he has a new target.
+He wants the whole country to know that he has a new target.
 You’re about to have many people more important than me.
-How can the object of the Prince’s attention have any time for a physician?”
+How can the object of the prince’s affection have any time for a physician?”

 “I didn’t ask for this.
 I don’t want him.
-Oh, I could count the reasons I don’t, but that would take more time than you have.”
+I could count the reasons I want nothing to do with that spoiled brat, but that would take more time than you have.”

 “You are strange, Caitlin.”
-He raises an eyebrow, rises from the chair, and storms back to the exam room, not even bothering to yell over his shoulder.
-“You’ve given everything to your fathers, to their business; why would you not stop at giving your hand to someone to further their business dealings?
-Not to mention your own desires?”
+He raises an eyebrow, rises from the chair, and storms back to the exam room.
+“You’ve given everything to your fathers, to their business; why would you not stop at giving your hand to someone to further their business dealings?”

-She struggles to find words, to both deny his accusations and ask him for the comfort he had given her last week.
-She sat in the waiting room while he finished his last patient, and somehow he knew why she was there and had hot chocolate prepared.
+She struggles to find words to both deny his accusations and ask him for the same comfort he had given her last week; she had sat in the waiting room while he finished his last patient, and somehow, he knew why she was there and had hot chocolate prepared.
 Her fathers had left her house, and she ran not far behind them, racing to Diar’s clinic, in such a rush that she did not even clear the table.
 He knew somehow that her dinner with her fathers would not go well.
 He held her while she cried and cried and cried.
 She never even told him what she was crying about.
 And yet.
 She wants that comfort again now.
 But she can’t ask for it from the Diar that is standing before her now.
 She swallows the lump in her throat.
-“You aren’t being fair.”
+“You aren’t being fair to me.”

-THE DICE CLINK ON THE TABLE, and Caitlin pulls the coins on the table towards herself.
-“Surely these dice are weighted,” Diarmuid says, frowning as he watches the silver pile in front of Caitlin double.
+The dice scatter on the table, and Caitlin pulls the coins on the table towards herself.
+“Surely these dice are weighted,” Diarmuid says, frowning as the silver pile in front of Caitlin doubles.

-“I?
+“Me?
 A cheater?”
-Caitlin responds, grinning.
+Caitlin says, grinning.
 “Never, absolutely never.”

 “I’m sorry, what’s the correct terminology, then?”